-Additional laws, regulations, taxes and airport rates and charges have been proposed from time to time that could significantly increase the cost of airline operations or reduce revenues.
-For instance, "passenger bill of rights" legislation has been introduced in Congress that would, among other things, require the payment of compensation to passengers as a result of certain delays, and limit the ability of carriers to prohibit or restrict usage of certain tickets in manners currently prohibited or restricted.
-In addition, the Department of Transportation ("DOT") has proposed rules that would significantly limit major carriers' ability to compete with new entrant carriers.
-If adopted, these measures could have the effect of raising ticket prices, reducing revenue and increasing costs.
+Additional laws, regulations (including accounting standards), taxes and airport rates and charges have been proposed from time to time that could significantly increase the cost of airline operations, reduce revenues or otherwise significantly impact financial results.
+For instance, in 1999 "passenger bill of rights" legislation was introduced in Congress that would, among other things, have required the payment of compensation to passengers as a result of certain delays, and limited the ability of carriers to prohibit or restrict usage of certain tickets in manners currently prohibited or restricted.

-Restrictions on the ownership and transfer of airline routes and takeoff and landing slots have also been proposed.
+Restrictions on the ownership and transfer of airline routes have also been proposed.
 In addition, the ability of U.S. carriers to operate international routes is subject to change because the applicable arrangements between the United States and foreign governments may be amended from time to time, or because appropriate slots or facilities are not made available.
 We cannot provide assurance that laws or regulations enacted in the future will not adversely affect Continental.